After getting Commission Cartel, and finding out what was inside, I was very unhappy with my purchase and this review will reflect why that is.

 It appears to be working very well for him, but when you factor in how the new products being produced are basically, in my opinion “refurbished versions” of the old, then you see where their may be a problem.
-If you don’t, you need to read my argument against his products.
+If you don’t, you need to read my argument against Michael Cheney’s programs.

 Final Rating: Commission Cartel

 1 out of 10 stars.
 Do I recommend you buy 1 of Michael’s products?
 At this point no. Do I recommend you buy them all?
 After purchasing a number of them, I also say no.